 - Pret A Manger / Balloon Dog, 2011

 There are always at least two elements in a witty idea – whether the wit is visual or verbal.
 Combining two-in-one is the mainstay of intelligent humour, giving the viewer the pleasure of recognising the likeness between two things that are different.
-Pret A Manger's playful take on food – Monkey Coconut Water, Egg preserving its modesty or a potato fish for its Seas Salt chips – is now instantly recognisable by its millions of loyal customers and provides daily creative sustenance.
+Pret A Manger's playful take on food – Monkey Coconut Water, Egg preserving its modesty or a potato fish for its Seas Salt chips – was a big hit with its millions of loyal customers.

 05. Tickled pink